WhereSoftwareGoesToDie/retcon/docs/data-source.md

 All operations must exit with status 1 when they failed because they could not communicate with the external system.
 They must print a useful error message to their stderr stream.
-These messages will be logged by Retcon at the EMERG log level.
+These messages will be logged by Retcon at the ALERT log level.

 All operations which operate on an existing document must exit with status